mli0603/PolygonMeshVirtualFixture/README.md

 ## Log
 - 2020.07.15: We are working on integrating some of the core components into [JHU-CISST Library](https://github.com/jhu-cisst/cisst) for minimal dependencies.

+## Acknowledgement
+Special thanks to [Anton Deguet](https://github.com/adeguet1) for helping open-sourcing the code :)